Cities and Regions in Britain through hierarchical percolation: Results

 \subsection{Fractal properties}

 Urbanised spaces have specific morphological properties that cannot be found in non-urbanised areas, and many of these are manifested in the road network.
 We investigate in this section, whether the clusters defined at each distance threshold can characterise the urban system in a particular morphological manner.
 We choose the fractal dimension as the property to analyse, given that this has been extensively researched for the morphological description of cities \cite{Batty_FractalCities,battylf1996preliminary,frankhauser1998fractal}.
+In \cite{Guerois_Pumain2008} for example, a fractal analysis was undertaken to compare built-up areas from the Corine dataset \cite{Corine_ref} at different built-up densities for 20 European cities.

 This section contains two subsections for the analysis of each of the systems, since the fractal dimension cannot be computed in the same way for point patterns and for a network.